OleehyO/TexTeller/README.md

 | `--ncpu_per_replica` | Number of CPU cores to use per replica, *default is 1*. |
 | `--ngpu_per_replica` | Number of GPUs to use per replica, *default is 1*.
 You can set this to 0~1 to run multiple replicas on a single GPU(if --num_replicas 2, --ngpu_per_replica 0.7, then 2 gpus are required) |

-> Client demo can be found in `TexTeller/client/demo.py`.
+> Client demo can be found in `TexTeller/client/demo.py`, you can refer to `demo.py` to send requests to the server.

 ## Training

 ### Dataset

-We provide a dataset example in `TexTeller/src/models/ocr_model/train/dataset`, and you can place your own images in the `images` directory and annotate the corresponding formula for each image in `formulas.jsonl`
+We provide a dataset example in `TexTeller/src/models/ocr_model/train/dataset`, and you can place your own images in the `images` directory and annotate the corresponding formula for each image in `formulas.jsonl`.

 After the dataset is ready, you should **change the `DIR_URL` variable** in `.../dataset/loader.py` to the path of your dataset.